ImpishDeathTech/GZDoomRun/README.md

 ## GZDoom Run GUI
 > The gui is currently written in python with PySimpleGUI, which has recently gone proprietary.
 This program is for personal use only (mostly my own), so you'll have to head [here](https://pysimplegui.com/pricing) and
-> grab a free license so you can get a key so you can run the Doom Loader and fiddle with it's code.
-This application, under all intensive purposes, is for fun, It's a Doom Loader.
-It was born of tinkering and made to
+> grab a free license so you can get a key so you can run the Doom Loader and fiddle with it's code until I can release a python package, which will remain free software.
+This application, under all intensive purposes,
-> be tinkered with.
+> is for fun, It's a Doom Loader.
+It was born of tinkering and made to be tinkered with.
 Thus, I encourage you to do so.
-If you're an aspiring or experienced python programmer using Windows, figure out how to get it working, I don't know that directory structure!
+If you're an aspiring or experienced python programmer using Windows, figure out how to get it working,
+> I don't know that directory structure!
 >
 > The application automatically searches the steam directory, if present, for any IWADs, and the .config/gzdoom directory for any PWADs or PK3s.